If the right to free speech, like bashing, is overstepping into a person’s right to personal safety and dignity, whose right will you protect?

 Use available tools to filter trolls, and control yourself

-Because there is an emerging school of thought in free speech, that accepts bashing as legitimate expression, we should also approach bashing differently.
+Because there is an emerging school of thought in free speech, that accepts bashing as a legitimate expression, we should also approach bashing differently.

 Please note that while all trolls are bashers, not all bashers are trolls.
-Trolls use fake accounts, bashers use identifiable personal account, who may just be displaying trollish behaviors, or they just don’t agree with you.
-Likewise, not all fake accounts are trolls, they may be lurkers, stalkers or just a person who wants to remain anonymous.
+Trolls use fake accounts, bashers use an identifiable personal account, who may just be displaying trollish behaviors, or they just don’t agree with you.
+Likewise, not all fake accounts are trolls, they may be lurkers, stalkers, or just a person who wants to remain anonymous.

 So how do we handle non-troll bashers?